Call of Duty: Black Ops — Cold War called for technical wizardry from Treyarch

 Gordon: It wouldn’t give you an unfair advantage.
 But if you tried the two side by side, the game just feels so much smoother when it’s at 120Hz.
 I remember the first time I saw it.
 I didn’t think it was much of a big deal.
 This was actually several games ago, on the PC.
 But it hands-down feels so smooth and responsive when you play it.
 It might not make you a better player, but it will make you feel better while you’re losing.
 There’s no inherent advantage.

 GamesBeat: I was watching one of those videos on YouTube.
 “Here’s the perfect settings for controller players!”
-Some of them were good tips, how you can make the screen much wider to see more of your peripheral vision.
+Some of them were good tips — how you can make the screen much wider to see more of your peripheral vision.
 It’s interesting how granular the players can become about perfecting their skills in this game.

 Rich: That’s one thing that will be different in this generation.
 We never had any graphics options at all on the consoles.
 Now there are three or four.
 It’s not like the PC, where you have tens of options, but there are some options.
 Players are asking for that.
 We saw how there was a huge excitement about the different FOV options, player-controlled FOV on the consoles.
 We see from our telemetry that people are using it.
 It’s not just a small minority of players who are getting excited.
 I don’t remember the percentage, but it’s very high, the people who have changed their FOV from default.

-Hooker: It really is about player choice, because there is a tradeoff, even in the FOV equation.
+Hooker: It really is about player choice because there is a tradeoff, even in the FOV equation.
 If you want a wider FOV so you have more peripheral vision, that means you’re going to have trouble spotting that sniper across the map, because he then becomes smaller on screen.
 It’s about your play style and your choice.
 There’s not an inherent advantage in just increasing your FOV.

 GamesBeat: Can you tell me more about what you’re doing with haptics?

 Olson: The haptic feedback on PS5 is something we’re excited to get into players’ hands and start getting feedback.
-What Sony’s done with the controller is really interesting.
+What Sony has done with the controller is really interesting.
 It opens up a lot of possibilities.

 We’ve made each weapon feel a little bit different.
 Different types of weapons feel different when you shoot them.
 Heavier weapons will feel heavier.
 Trigger tension will feel different.
 You’ll even get a bit of vibration in the trigger when you fire the gun, which is something new.
-It’s an interesting space and there’s a lot of places we could go with it.
+It’s an interesting space, and there’s a lot of places we could go with it.
 We’re excited for players to try it out and give us feedback on it.

 GamesBeat: Do you think you’ll have a lot of variation in player response?